minershive/hive-flasher/README.md

-### Custom system build
+### Advanced.
+Custom flasher system build.

-Or you can make image yourself with the following steps.
+You can make flasher image by yourself with the following steps.

 - Create Ubuntu Server installation to SSD
 - Put these files on disk